-The interview schedule is developed by the students in a classroom exercise called "the Pregual" (client prequalification). procedure for the Pregual is illustrated in the chart at right.
+The interview schedule is developed by the students in a classroom exercise called "the Pregual" (client prequalification).
+The procedure for the Pregual is illustrated in the chart at right.
 For the first round of interviews student groups select their preferred clients.
 The order in which groups make their selection is determined randomly in the first round but is then reversed in the second round and so on.
 In this way, latter groups in one round must choose from amongst the few remaining clients for that interview time slot, but in the next round are free to choose from the many available.
 As selections are made group names are entered until the interview schedule complete.
 Note that if there is an odd number of rounds then for the last, the order

 Selec Selection of Client Interviews "The Prequal"

-Illustration of Class Procedure
+Illustra ation o f Class Proced dure

 nterview Time client 1 client 2 client 3 client 4 client 5 client 6 client 7 client 8 client 9 client 10

-Round 1 8:00 PM С Н J D В G А E F I
+Round 1 8:00 PM С Н J D В G А E F ı

 Round 2 8:10 PM Н G D Α С J I F В E

 Round 3 8:20 PM etc

 Round 4 8:30 PM

 Round 5 8:40 PM

-Round 1 Order Random Choice Round 2 Order Pick Reverse Choice Round 3 Same order as Round 1
+Round 1 Order Round 2 Order Round 3

+Pick Random Choice Pick Reverse Choice Same ord ler as Rou nd 1

-1st Group B 1st Group G
+1st Group B client 5 1st Group G client 2

 2nd Group H client 2 2nd Group D client 3 Round 4

-3rd Group J client 3 3rd Group E client 10 Same ord er as Rou nd 2
+3rd Group J client 3 3rd Group E client 10 Same ord ler as Rou nd 2

 4th Group A client 7 4th Group F client 8

 5th Group I client 10 5th Group C client 5 Round 5

 6th Group C client 1 6th Group I client 7 New Ran dom Orde r

-7th Group F client 9 7th Group A client 4 Finalize tı ading
+7th Group F 7th Group A client 4 Finalize tr

-8th Group E client 8 8th Group J client 6
+8th Group E 8th Group J client 6 5

-9th Group D client 4 9th Group H client 1
+9th Group D 9th Group H client 1

-10th Group G 10th Group B client 9
+10th Group G client 6 10th Group B client 9

+ler shown

-illustrativ ler shown e purpose vs for actu s only,
+e purpose s for actu

+use Straw is for activ iai oi del